opentensor/developer-docs/docs/dynamic-tao/staking-unstaking-dtao.md

 This page refers to the nature of staking and unstaking operations in the [Dynamic TAO model](./index.md), which is a planned evoluation of the Bittensor network.

 Staking is always local to a subnet.

+Each subnet operates its own automated market-maker (AMM), meaning it mantains its own reserves of the two tokens being traded so that it can facilitate a trade of any desired quantity of liquidity (as long as its available), at a price that it automated calculates.

 Each subnet has a reserve of TAO and a reserve of its currency, referred to in general as its alpha ($\alpha$) currency.
 Stake is held in $\alpha$ token denominations.

 As a TAO holder you will stake to a validator’s hotkey (as previously), but now you select a subnet to stake to them within.

 **When you stake:**